 European standards (EN standards) will still be adopted and integrated into the UK national catalogue with identical technical content to all other European standards used by CEN and CENELEC members.
 UK designated standards, as they are now known, may temporarily lag behind ENs that have been updated since the beginning of 2021 while the new UK system is fully ironed out.

-Any PPE lawfully placed on the market by December 31st, 2021, with a CE marking can continue to circulate within the Great Britain (GB) market after this date.
+Any PPE lawfully placed on the market by December 31st, 2022, with a CE marking, can continue to circulate within the Great Britain (GB) market after this date and until its certification expires.
 At this stage, there is no formally recognised endpoint for any PPE products already in the market in these timelines.

-PPE lawfully placed on the GB market after this date (i.e. from January 1st 2023) shall have to conform to UKCA requirements.
+PPE lawfully placed on the GB market after this date (i.e., from January 1st 2023) and not already CE marked shall have to conform to UKCA requirements.

-Until December 31st 2023, the UKCA marking may be affixed to a label attached to the PPE or a document accompanying the PPE, rather than directly affixed to the PPE itself.
+Until December 31st 2025, the UKCA marking may be affixed to a label attached to the PPE or a document accompanying the PPE rather than directly affixed to the PPE itself.
 This is a transitional measure to help allow manufacturers to adapt to the new requirements.

 As we have said, CE markings will continue to be recognised in Great Britain until June 30th 2023.
 But effective from January 1st 2021, all medical devices had to be registered with the Medicines and Healthcare products Regulatory Agency (MHRA).
 All of the Unigloves medical devices have been registered with the MHRA for a number of years already.